Charliechen114514/AutoHandDatasetGenerator/README-EN.md

-# Automatic hand dataset generator  V1.0
+# Automatic hand dataset generator  Formal V1.0

+​	The branch contains the formal one of the hand dataset generator, trying to use a more convinient builder and more stable version

 ​	This software is designed to quickly generate software that can generate datasets for MediaPipe ModelMaker.
 Currently, the software provides two formats: manually generated and automatically generated datasets.